 A-Rod was drafted by the Seattle Mariners as the # 1 pick in the 1993 amateur draft after earning first team prep All-American honors and leading his high school team to a national #1 ranking.
 His school record for home runs was later tied by J.P.
 Arencibia in 2004.

 In his first year in the minors in 1994, he went from Single A to AA to AAA ball in the same season, hitting over .300 with power at two of the three stops.
-He spent about half of 1995 in Triple A ball at Tacoma of the PCL, hitting .360 with a .654 slugging percentage.
+He spent about half of 1995 in Triple A ball at Tacoma of the Pacific Coast League, hitting .360 with a .654 slugging percentage.

 [edit] Major League Career

-Rodriguez made his Major League debut with the Seattle Mariners on July 8, 1994 at Boston, becoming the only player to reach the majors at age 18 since the 1970s.
-He spent less that a month with the Mariners that season, and split time in 1995 between the Mariners and their AAA team in Tacoma.
-In 1996 he spent only two games with Tacoma, and since then has been in the majors full time.
-He remained with the Mariners through the 2000 season, making three All Star teams and establishing himself as one of the game's best shortstops and one of its premier offensive players.
+Rodriguez made his Major League debut with the Seattle Mariners on July 8, 1994 against the Boston Red Sox at Fenway Park, becoming the only player to reach the majors at age 18 since the 1970s.
+He spent less that a month with the Mariners that strike-shortened season, and split time in 1995 between the Mariners and their AAA team in Tacoma.
+In 1996 he played only two games with Tacoma, and since then has been in the majors full time.
+He remained with the Mariners through the 2000 season, making three All-Star teams and establishing himself as one of the game's best shortstops and one of its premier offensive players.
+His first great season was in 1996, when he hit .358 with 36 homers and 123 RBIS, leading the American League in batting average, runs scored (141), doubles (54) and total bases (379).
+He had his first 40-homer season two years later in 1998, a year he also led the AL with 213 hits.

 Despite continuing to achieve extraordinary success in the regular season, A-Rod's postseason performance was disappointing to his fans, batting .279 and slugging .483 with seven home runs in ten postseason series.
 He gained some measure of infamy during the 2004 ALCS against Boston when he "karate chopped" Boston pitcher Bronson Arroyo, who was tagging him out at first base.

-On October 28, 2007, Rodriguez opted out of the 10 year/$252 million deal, thus becoming a free agent.
-In November he re-signed with the Yankees after hearing advice from his friend Warren Buffett, the famous billionaire investor.
+On October 28, 2007, Rodriguez opted out of the 10-year/$252 million deal, thus becoming a free agent again.
+In November, he re-signed with the Yankees after hearing advice from his friend Warren Buffett, the famous billionaire investor.
 Agent Scott Boras had encouraged him to ask for much more on the free agent market but Rodriguez did not heed his advice.

 A-Rod's quest for 600 homers came true on August 4, 2010 off a 2-0 cutter from Toronto Blue Jays pitcher Shaun Marcum at New Yankee Stadium in the Bronx.
 He had taken 10 days to hit the milestone homer, but he hit it on the three-year anniversary of his 500th long ball.
 The constant attention seemed to affect him; it did not help that MLB had decided to introduce specially-numbered baseballs to mark the occasion, with the result that the game was interrupted every time he stepped to the plate in order to change the baseballs, bringing even more attention to his ongoing slump.